Signed in as:

 Throughout the test, “closed house conditions” must be maintained.
 This means keeping all windows closed for the duration of the test.

 Test duration is minimal 48 hours from the Start time and date.
-This means the inspector will need to return and retrieve the sampling cassettes 2 days after their placement.
+This means the inspector will need to return and retrieve the metering device 2 days after their placement.

 Keep outside doors closed except for normal momentary entry and exit.